 Though the COVID-19 pandemic has been devastating in so many respects, it did demonstrate that comprehensive change in our voting system to ensure and expand accessibility was both achievable and sustainable.
-This comprehensive legislation, supported by the ACLU add more than two dozen other advocacy groups, was introduced to build upon the successfully implemented changes of the 2020 election cycle.
-It includes provisions that would officially codify an early voting process, a permanent mail ballot list and the ability to electronically request a mail ballot, and the removal of the onerous two-witness signature or notary requirement for mail ballots which we successfully sued over last year.
+This comprehensive legislation, supported by the ACLU and more than two dozen other advocacy groups, was introduced to build upon the successfully implemented changes of the 2020 election cycle.
+It included provisions that would have officially codified an early voting process; created a permanent mail ballot list and the ability to electronically request a mail ballot; and removed the onerous two-witness signature or notary requirement for mail ballots which we successfully sued over last year.

 We further supported legislation from the Board of Elections (H 5744, S 625) which would have created a process for candidates to gather, as a part of the ballot nomination procedures, signatures from constituents electronically.
 A lawsuit filed by our affiliate on behalf of candidates seeking to collect signatures in this manner during the pandemic was successfully settled and implemented, and we encouraged the adoption of a permanent protocol for this process.

 Unfortunately, all three pieces of legislation died in committee.